 Finnhorse Article and Photos Copyrighted - see credits below

-Originally used locally as a light draft horse, the importance of the draft lessened in modern times, yet they are still used for work in timber country that mechanized vehicles are not suited to perform and they are also used lightly in agriculture.
+Although the importance of the draft has lessened in modern times, they are still used for work in timber country where mechanized vehicles are not suited to perform and they are also used lightly in agriculture.

-Easy to handle, with a compliant nature, considerable speed, endurance, liveliness and longevity are typical characteristics of the Finnhorse.
+The Finnhorse is easy to handle, with a compliant nature, yet also possesses considerable speed, endurance, and liveliness.
+Longevity is also a typical characteristic of the Finnhorse.
 The breed is dry and strongly muscled, with hard legs and good hooves.
 The coloring is mainly chestnut, often with flaxen mane and tail, but bays, greys and more rarely browns or blacks are also seen.

 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

 Other HSC pages that offer information: horses, breeding, industry supplies, etc.:

 Search this site for Horse Shows - Events

 Search this site for Stables/Farms/Ranches